amanpatelit/amanpatelit/README.md

 <div align="center">

-### "Building secure, scalable, cloud-native, and AI-powered platforms with automation at the core."
+### "Building secure, scalable, and cloud-native platforms with automation at the core".

 </div>